Custom Target Connector

 Shared action sinks

-If all instances of a handler use the same action logic, create a shared sink:
+If all instances of a handler use the same action logic, create a shared sink.
+The action function must accept context_provider as its first argument:

 # Module-level shared sink